Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2017-09-01-preview/types.md

 ## ODataLinkedServiceTypeProperties
 ### Properties
 * **authenticationType**: 'Anonymous' | 'Basic': Type of authentication used to connect to the OData service.
-Possible values include: 'Basic', 'Anonymous'
 * **encryptedCredential**: any: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 Type: string (or Expression with resultType string).
 * **password**: [SecretBase](#secretbase): The base definition of a secret type.
 * **url**: any (Required): The URL of the OData service endpoint.
 Type: string (or Expression with resultType string).